Curriculum, Enrollment, and Graduation

 Satisfaction of Financial Obligation

 All candidates for degrees must fully satisfy their financial obligations to the University (or make arrangements with Montana State University for doing so) as a condition for completing their degree programs.
-Candidates failing to comply with this requirement shall not be eligible for graduation, diplomas, degrees, or any transcripts of their records.
+Candidates failing to comply with this requirement shall not be eligible for graduation, diplomas, degrees, or transcripts of their records.

 Graduation Grade Point Average